Zephir, the HathiTrust Metadata Management System

 - Position the HathiTrust to respond to metadata management challenges raised by duplicate and surrogate records.

-The launch of Zephir was a several-years effort, participated in by a wide range of staff at the CDL and the University of Michigan.
-Core team members included:
+The launch of Zephir was a multi-year effort, participated in by a wide range of staff at the CDL and the University of Michigan.
+Team members involved in Zephir's original development and launch included:

 University of California